True Self-Supervised Novel View Synthesis is Transferable: Introduction

-Through extensive experiments we show that our method is the first fully geometry-free and self-supervised achieving true NVS across diverse, large-scale real-world datasets at both the scene and object level --- including RE10K~\citep{realestate10k}, DL3DV~\citep{ling2024dl3dv}, MVImgNet~\citep{yu2023mvimgnetlargescaledatasetmultiview}, and CO3Dv2~\citep{reizenstein21co3d}.
+Through extensive experiments, we show that our method is the first fully geometry-free\footnote{We use the term `geometry-free' to denote that the model is free of heuristic 3D representations such as Gaussian splats, volumetric rendering or Plücker embeddings.} and self-supervised method that achieves true NVS across diverse, large-scale real-world datasets at both the scene and object level --- including RE10K~\citep{realestate10k}, DL3DV~\citep{ling2024dl3dv}, MVImgNet~\citep{yu2023mvimgnetlargescaledatasetmultiview}, and CO3Dv2~\citep{reizenstein21co3d}.
 In particular, we introduce a metric for quantifying the degree to which novel views adhere to reference poses, and demonstrate that XFactor dramatically outperforms prior methods RayZer~\citep{jiang2025rayzer} and RUST~\citep{sajjadi2023rust}.
-In a series of ablations, we analyze what design decisions matter to solve transferable novel view synthesis, and demonstrate that, counter-intuitively, forcing the model to parameterize camera poses as \SE{} is harmful and rather, what matters is a careful design of inputs and outputs to pose estimator and renderer.
+In a series of ablations, we analyze what design decisions matter to solve transferable novel view synthesis, and demonstrate that, counter-intuitively, forcing the model to parameterize camera poses as \SE{} is harmful and rather, what matters is a careful design of inputs and outputs to the pose estimator and renderer.
 In summary, we make the following key contributions: \begin{enumerate} \item We introduce \emph{transferability} as the key criterion for determining whether a self-supervised model is capable of \emph{true} NVS and introduce the \ourmetric{} metric to quantify it. \item We identify that prior multi-view self-supervised NVS models interpolate context frames instead of reasoning about viewpoints.
 We address this by boot-strapping multi-view NVS on top of a two-frame model which, by design, always extrapolates. \item We propose a novel self-supervised NVS training objective which explicitly promotes transferability, and introduce a representation learning-inspired augmentation strategy for training with real-world video. \item Derived from these insights, we present \algo{} which to our knowledge is the first fully self-supervised NVS model to achieve transferability and thus perform \emph{true} NVS. \item We empirically demonstrate the merits of our formulation in comprehensive large-scale experiments and ablations. \end{enumerate}